Michael Manwaring

 Michael Manwaring (born March 21, 1942) is an American designer and artist, he was the Principal at The Office of Michael Manwaring design firm.
 He was based in San Francisco for more than 40 years and was one of the founders of the San Francisco Bay Area postmodern movement in graphic design, that later became known as the "Pacific Wave".
-He is currently located in Portland, Oregon.
+He has lived in Portland, Oregon since 2006.